hasxe/basecamp/week06/inf-bc-w06-python.md

 # Python 06: Functions, Dictionaries and Sets.

 **Introduction**: This document presents learning steps for Python 06.
-In Python 06, you will learn dictionaries to collect keys and coresponding values.
+In Python 06, you will learn dictionaries to collect keys and corresponding values.
 Moreover, you will learn how anonymous functions can be helpful.

 **Note:** Exercises of this learning path should be done using: